nlsdfnbch/bitex-crawler/README.md

 # bitex.formatters

 This module provide formatters for the standardized methods, formatting their json output into a uniform layout.
-They are a work in progress feature.
+This is a work in progress feature.

 Be mindful that, in order to provide a unified output format, some fields have been dropped in the formatted output!
 If you rely on one of these dropped fields, be sure to use the `APIResponse`'s `json` attribute instead, and parse the json yourself: